-Click on the "Physician Search" button on the left side of this page; then type in the doctor's last name.
-Clicking on Practice Setting and Specialty will provide more information.
+Click on the "Physician Search" button on the top of this page; then type in the doctor's last name.
 Should you need additional assistance, you may call the Board at (405)528-8625.

 D.O.s are osteopathic physicians; M.D.s are allopathic physicians.
 D.O.s and M.D.s are the only fully-licensed physicians.
 D.O.s practice a "whole-person" approach to medicine.
 Rather than treating only specific symptoms or illness, the osteopathic physician and surgeon treats the body as an integrated whole, focusing on the unity of all body parts.
 Andrew Taylor Still, M.D., D.O. developed the philosophy of osteopathic medicine in 1874 and pioneered the concept of "wellness" more than 130 years ago.